andreas-wagner-dev/object-oriented-learning-journey/blog/ui/Classic-DDD-vs-OOP-UI-Persistence-FINAL.md

 - Favor delegation over service layers.
 - Preserve model integrity by avoiding data leaks.

-*Model the problem, not the technology!
-Find suitable abstractions straight from the business requirements and hide implementation details, like the fact that you are using MVC.*(R. Bräutigam)
+(R. Bräutigam)

-This post compares **Classic DDD** with two object-oriented alternative, where an object know how to present and persist themselves.
+- *Model the problem, not the technology!*

-- **UI and Database speaking Objects**
+- *Find suitable abstractions straight from the business requirements and*

-You’ll see diagrams, code, and a full JSF + H2 example using the “Extended” approach.
+- ***hide implementation details, like the fact that you are using MVC.***

 ---